The-Jonsey/streamdeckd/README.md

 The outer array is the list of pages, the inner array is the list of button on that page, with the buttons going in a right to left order.

-The `switch_page` is the action of the button, to switch the active page to the indicated page, in this case, 1.

-The other types of actions you can have on a button are:
+The actions you can have on a button are:

 - `command`: runs a native shell command, something like `notify-send "Hello World"`
 - `keybind`: simulates the indicated keybind via xdtotool
 - `url`: opens a url in your default browser via xdg
 - `brightness`: set the brightness of the streamdeck as a percentage
 - `write`: Write out a provided string via xdotool
+- `switch_page`: change the active page on the streamdeck

 #### Handlers